*This blog post was last updated on November 11, 2021.

 - Maintain or exceed compliance with industry standards.

 - Application development for the full lifecycle of software.

 - Identify and assess new technologies prior to implementation.

 Planning and Project Management

 Be Ready for a Software Engineer Role With All the Right Skills

 As software engineers continue to be a great demand, those looking to land the role they want will need to ensure their skills are as up-to-date as possible.

 The tech industry evolves quickly and keeping up on the latest industry trends and tools is one of the best ways to keep your skills fresh.

 Looking to round out your skills to ensure you meet all the needed requirements of the software engineer job description?

-The Udacity Software Development Course gives you the foundation that every software engineer needs to successfully find innovative solutions, perform effective risk assessments, and develop software.
+The Udacity Software Development Process course gives you the foundation that every software engineer needs to successfully find innovative solutions, perform effective risk assessments, and develop software.